JavierVolpe/ittek-2a-a10-1aars-projekt/README.md

 Configuration
 -------------

 The `config.py` file contains all the configuration variables needed to run the application.
-It is already provided in the repository.
-Review and update it with your specific settings:
+Review and update it with your specific settings.

-python

-Copy code

-`class Config:
-    SECRET_KEY = 'your_secret_key'
-    LDAP_SERVER_URI = 'ldap://your-ldap-server'
-    LDAP_DOMAIN = 'yourdomain.com'
-    DATABASE_URI = 'sqlite:///your-database.db'
-    NEWS_DATABASE = 'news.db'
-    PAGE_SIZE = 5  # Number of news items per page
-    SERVER_PORT = 5000  # Port to run the server
-    DEBUG = False  # Set to True for debug mode`

 ### Important Configuration Variables